Write a little about yourself. Just a paragraph will do.

 sometimes think it's because that's all my brain can handle at the

-end of a long day of teaching classes and grading papers, but in
+end of a long day of teaching classes and grading papers.
+Anyway,

-Movies: "Brazil", anything by the Coen Brothers (with a few
+Movies: "Brazil", almost anything by the Coen Brothers and "The

 Music (here's where it gets tough): Of the four things in this